Loan Process & Promissory Note Completion

 - Federal Direct Parent PLUS Loans: Parents or step-parents of dependent students can borrow the Federal Parent PLUS Loan.
 Parent borrowers must pass a credit check when these loans are processed.

 - Federal Direct Graduate PLUS Loans: Graduate students are the borrowers of the Federal Graduate PLUS Loan.
-Though this is a student loan, graduate student borrowers must pass a credit check to secure funding.
+Though this is a student loan, graduate student borrowers must pass a credit check to secure funding under this program.

-- "Log in" at studentaid.gov and online tabs will provide links for Grad PLUS MPN process.
+- "Log in" at studentaid.gov, and the tab "in school" will provide links for the PLUS application for graduate school (credit check) and MPN processes.

 - Nursing or Health Professions Student Loans: These loans are managed through UC on behalf of the Department of Health and Human Services rather than the Department of Education.
 Students awarded these loans will need to accept them as part of their award offer in Catalyst.
 Within 48 hours, the student will then be assigned To Do items within Catalyst, including the appropriate MPN.